Top 10 Reasons Why Children Who Start Reading Earlier in Life Benefit

 Teaches Comprehension Skills

-Strong reading skills make life so much easier, especially when it comes to school, as you need to understand what you are being asked and be able to respond clearly and succinctly.
+Strong reading skills make life much easier, especially at school, where you must understand what is being asked and respond clearly and succinctly.

-Children who are proficient in reading are far more competent at researching and can study far more effectively, as extracting relevant information comes naturally.
+Children proficient in reading are far more competent at researching and can study far more effectively, as extracting relevant information comes naturally.

 The word "DICTIONARY" in bold blue 3D letters with a magnifying glass emphasizing the letters "TION," symbolizing vocabulary and learning.